oottppxx/enigma2/plugins/README.md

   at the top of the image) for all services.
 If the need arises to toggle it within a service, just invoke the plugin manually (or via hotkey, as you wish).

+* [Love](https://github.com/oottppxx/enigma2/tree/master/plugins/love) is a plugin that adds the current service to the TV favourites bouquet, and is suitable for hotkey'ing (making it a 1-key favouriting machine) - tested on OpenATV 6.2 only!

 * [McDonnells](https://github.com/oottppxx/enigma2/tree/master/plugins/mcdonnells) is an events lister/zapper for SmoothStreams and VAPI MatchCenter.

 * [MiracleWhip](https://github.com/oottppxx/enigma2/tree/master/plugins/miraclewhip) is a plugin to edit Suls/IPTVBouquetMaker/E2m3u2bouquet provider configs